suhani-sharma/Swarm-Robotics-Project/Swarm algorithms (post-MidTerm work)/Solving TSP using Ant colony Optimization/README.md

-Implemented solving Travelling Salesman problem using Ant Colony Optimization based on pheromone depositions in real life ant colonies.
+Solved Travelling Salesman problem using Ant Colony Optimization based on pheromone depositions in real life ant colonies.

 I implemented it in P5js